Commission on Disabilities

 View the Commission on Disabilities Calendar

-Meetings are typically held on the third Tuesday from 9:30 AM to 12:30 PM.
+Meetings are typically held on the third Tuesday of the month starting at 10:00 AM.
 Our meetings are "scent-free" out of consideration for others present.
 Please do not wear heavy amounts of perfume or cologne, or strongly scented hair and deodorant products.

 Agendas & Minutes

 View the Committee Membership List

 The Commission on Disability's (COD) mission is to make Acton a better place to live by: